Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Character Options/Heroic Chronicle.md

 ![](https://media.dndbeyond.com/compendium-images/egtw/yDOyqyOocErRgYJK/04-21.png)

-**_Menagerie Coast._** Both the [[Clovis Concord]] and their hated nemesis, [[the Revelry]] pirates, prize personal freedom over all other things. [[The Revelry]] simply takes this ideology one bloody step further.
+**_Menagerie Coast._** Both the [[Clovis Concord]] and their hated nemesis, [[The Revelry]] pirates, prize personal freedom over all other things. [[The Revelry]] simply takes this ideology one bloody step further.
 People of the [[Clovis Concord|Concord]] celebrate folk heroes and entertainers, and all other people who might become celebrities, iconoclasts, and figures of legend.

 At the same time, the common working-class sailor is a symbol of the [[Clovis Concord|Concord]]’s strength.
 As with the crew of a well-run ship, the small actions of individuals can have a huge impact when all are working toward common goals.
-Common sailors despise [[the Revelry]], and noteworthy sailors might even have a rival within [[the Revelry]].
+Common sailors despise [[The Revelry]], and noteworthy sailors might even have a rival within [[The Revelry]].

 **_Western Wynandir._** The [[Dwendalian Empire]] prizes king and country over personal freedoms—at least as far as the freedoms of the poor are concerned.
 For the wealthy noble class, most laws are mere guidelines, since bribery and political favors can make almost any problem go away.